Echeveria Pulidonis is a slow-growing flowering evergreen succulent plant from the family Crassulaceae and genus Echeveria.

 Size and Growth

-Pulido’s echeveria has a slower growth rate compared to other Echeveria succulent plants.
+Pulido’s Echeveria has a slower growth rate compared to other succulent Echeveria plant species.

-It has curved stemless rosettes 4” to 5” inches wide with a cupping growth and a distinct red tip.
+It has curved stemless rosettes 4” to 5” inches wide with a cupping growth and a distinct red tip and red edge.

-Over time an established plant will grow to produce a good size clump.
+Over time as this slow-growing succulent plant becomes established, it will grow to produce a good size clump and rosette.

 Flowering and Fragrance

-This evergreen succulent is characterized by thick, cupping dark green leaves, pale greenish-silver in color with deeper red edges.
+The evergreen Echeveria pulidonis succulent is characterized by thick, cupping dark green leaves, pale greenish-silver in color, with deeper red edges.

-The bloom time is in the spring months where the bright yellow flowers force the reddish stems to arch over due to the weight of the flowers
+The bloom time is in the spring months when the bright golden yellow flowers force the reddish stems to arch over due to the weight of the flowers.

 Bright Light and Temperature

-This Echeveria enjoys plenty of light.
-Plant pulidonis echeveria in full sun or a sunny spot with some partial shade in the garden or near a south or west facing window.
+Echeveria varieties are beautiful succulents that enjoy plenty of light.
+Plant pulidonis echeveria in full sun or a spot with bright sunlight and some partial shade in the garden or near a south or west-facing window.

-Good lighting will prevent the ‘stretching’ of the plant which encourages the redness along the edge of the plants.
+Good strong lighting will prevent the ‘stretching’ of the plant, which encourages the red leaf edges.

-It is not a frost-hardy plant and advisable to keep the plant out of chilly winds during the colder months of the year.
+It is not a frost-hardy plant, and it is advisable to keep it out of chilly winds during the year’s colder months.